Early Company History

 Matt has gained experience and knowledge in all aspects of event work while gradually taking on roles within the company of greater responsibility.
 Eventually, Matt was made Director of Operations in 2011 after leaving his fulltime job.
 From here the team continued to expand due to the ever-increasing demand on the business administratively, to support this demand Matt moved all undertakings into what became the first operational office outside of Wycombe.
 This was based in Fengate, Peterborough and became the central point of all communications with event staff and clients alike.
 Soon after came the introduction of our Payroll Clerk Linda Hettle in 2012 and Office Manager, Lindsay Gilbert in 2013.
 Jonathan Beresford joined as Operations & Development Manager at the start of 2014 after several years of supervising projects onsite.
 In November 2014, the growing team moved from Fengate to a larger base of operations in Whittlesey, Peterborough.

-Continuing growth of the industry has meant DC Site Services strives to push forward and meet this demand.
+The continuing growth of the industry has meant DC Site Services strives to push forward and meet this demand.
 We welcomed Ed Hawker as Operations Manager to take control of a large portion of our client base assisting Matt and Jon to continue providing that personal level to clients.
 Ed fit seamlessly into this role after spending many years working onsite with the company.
 Lindsay’s administrative team was also strengthened with the addition of Julian Arnold (Administration Assistant).

 Though DC Site Services continues to go from strength to strength, Dick, Janet and Matt’s main objective, along with the support of family and friends, is to continue to grow this family business for future years and generations.